thegois/personal-ansible/README.md

 It is necessary set hosts file as inventory in /etc/ansible/ansible.cfg.

 ## Security relationship
-Ansible needs create a security relationship with target host, therefore it need to copy a ssh public key.
+Ansible needs create a security relationship with target host, therefore it needs to copy a ssh public key.

 Ex: ssh-copy -i ~/.ssh/ira_rsa.pub user@server_host -p port.